mlange-42/go-ecs-benchmarks/docs/README-template.md

 `C1`, ..., `C8`, so these entities are fragmented over up to 256 archetypes.

 - Query all `[Position, Velocity]` entities, and add the velocity vector to the position vector.

+> Volt is left out here, as it is not flexible enough for the required automated setup.

 ![query256arch](query256arch.svg)